-The energy industry is ever-changing.
+Our industry is ever-changing.
 Executive management believes it is important to continue to develop the Company's workforce to meet the evolving needs and preferences of our customers and communities.
-MGE has 701 employees, nearly half of whom are covered by collective bargaining agreements.
+MGE has 719 employees, nearly half of whom are covered by collective bargaining agreements.